 The Essence of Sustainability

 Paper products are made almost entirely of cellulose fiber that is gotten from the trunks of trees, and every year mankind cuts down billions of trees to harvest this fiber.
 Every year mankind also produces millions of tons of straw with the cultivation of cereal grains and oil seed flax.
-This straw is made of the very same cellulose fiber as trees, but we generally throw it away or burn it as a waste agricultural biomass.
-The ultimate in sustainability would be if we could make paper from the fiber of the straw that we now throw away... and not cut down as many trees.
-That is exactly what SustainaPulp is all about, non-wood or Tree-Free pulp for paper making.
+This straw is made of a very similar cellulose fiber as from trees, but we generally don't consider it for use in paper making.
+The ultimate in sustainability would be if we could make paper from the fiber of the straw that grows in abundance every year.. and not cut down as many trees.
+SustainaPulp is all about, non-wood or Tree-Free pulp for paper making.

 Paper making from tree-sourced fiber pulps is a highly developed science.
 All of the various paper types made today are designed using the physical characteristics of the fibers from the genus and species of the woody plant from which they are derived and the method by which the fibers are pulped, bleached, and dried.
 Any alternative fiber that is meant to be introduced into a paper maker's existing fiber recipe must meet the physical and performance criteria needed for that recipe.
 This is the reasoning behind SustainaPulp's dedication to creating fiber pulps from non-wood agricultural biomasses such as wheat and flax straw that when bleached and dried will fit seamlessly into paper makers' existing recipes and processes to make their products.